Eggplant, Your Weight Loss Ally

 - 1 tbsp. of baking soda (9 g.)

 - The juice of one lemon, not too ripe

-- 4 cups of water (1 liter)
+- 4 c. of water (a liter)

 - Wash the eggplant with the baking soda and apple cider vinegar in order to remove toxins and pesticides.
 Rinse well with water.

 - Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin.

 - Add the sheets to the pitcher along with the water and lemon juice.